onimp/oni_multiplayer/README.md

 - Every mornings hard syncs to avoid accumulated errors
 - Hard sync on any server save

-That is it.
-Nothing else is working yet.
-No actions will be synchronised yet.
-It is just a proof of concept.

 ## Game mechanics

 All players play all together and share controls over a single colony.
 Order given by a player might be overruled by